Accountability

 • Explicit inclusion and exclusion criteria

-• Separation of diagnostic vs post-treatment specimens
+• Separation of diagnostic and post-treatment specimens

-• Fully reproducible from raw Pathlab exports
+• Reproducible methodology derived from raw Pathlab exports

 Summary